 Like the Contact page, the Thank you page is often underworked and overpaid given how little effort many people put into it.
 To unlock the power of the Thank you page, all you really need to do is tap into your readers’ emotions.
 Don’t send them a bouquet and an expensive bottle of wine, but do aim to make them feel good about the decision they made.
 Everyone loves a little validation, right?
 Bonus points if you provide them with additional value.
 Think links to extra content, special discounts, or even an invite to your private Facebook group.

 You made it!
 Congratulations – you now have all of the theoretical knowledge you need to put your brilliant new website together.
 What happens next?
-Well, you could spend hours working on mastering WordPress, OR just click here and find out what we can do for you.
+Well, you could spend hours mastering WordPress and building website pages, OR just click here and find out what we can do for you.

 Opt In Ideas To Mega Boost Your Email List